 - A marriage license issued in any parish may be used wherever the ceremony takes place in Louisiana.
 The license is not valid for use outside of Louisiana.
 Following the ceremony, the officiant returns the license to the clerk of court in the parish where it was issued (or Louisiana Bureau of Vital Records if issued in Orleans Parish);

-- Only one party need be present to apply, but must have all information and documents required;
+- Must have all information and documents required;

 - There is a 24-hour waiting period between the time of issuance of the license and the ceremony.
 If there is a need for the ceremony to occur prior to the expiration of the 24-hour waiting period, the applicants may request a waiver, which must be signed by a district judge or justice of the peace authorized to perform the marriage.